rikvanderkemp/mief-slideshow/README.md

 2) Go into your admin panel and activate 'Mief.nl - Slideshow' under Plugins

 3) To upload new files to your slideshow (only 1 is possible right now) go to:
-        Settings -> Mief.nl - Slideshow and follow the instructions
+        Plugins -> Slideshow and follow the instructions

 4) Insert the proper template tag in your currently activated theme.
    Eg. in the Twenty Eleven theme you can edit Header.php and insert the tag at this location: